If the words "summer vacation" are throwing you into a panic, you are not alone.

 New Direction: Take the Scenic Route.

 Who says summer vacation has to involve mouse ears or a princess castle?
-Chances are, you can make just as many memories in your own backyard or around town.
-Taking the scenic route this summer vacation means enjoying the simpler things in life.
+You can make just as many memories in your own backyard or around town.

 First, get the kids on board.
 Lay out a road map for a simpler summer, putting the focus on one main family activity that’s in your budget.
 Then, make the fun decisions together — if you’re camping, where will you camp, and what activities will you do?
 If you’re staying with relatives, can you sightsee along the way?
-If you can manage a splurge, will your family opt for a waterpark or a baseball game?
+If you cansplurge, will your family opt for a waterpark or a baseball game?

-Write down all ideas to keep thoughts flowing, and challenge older kids to think of budget-friendly options.
+Write down ideas, and challenge older kids to think of budget-friendly options.
 Commit to checking one or two things off your list per week — or more if you’re able.
-Find a creative way to track the fun things you do this summer, and as you reach the end, your kids will find they have plenty of exciting memories to share with their friends.
+Find a creative way to track the fun things you do this summer, and as you reach the end, your kids will have plenty of exciting memories to share with their friends.

 Roadblock #2: No Time!